 Benefit programs are generally egalitarian.
-Our qualified defined contribution 401(k) plan is available to employees in the United States.
+Our qualified defined contribution 401(k) plan is available to our U.S. employees.
 Our Named Executive Officers may also participate in a deferred compensation plan.
-None of our Named Executive Officers contributed to the deferred compensation plan in fiscal 2010.
-Effective March 9, 2009, due to the economic conditions in place in the first quarter of fiscal 2009, we suspended all 401(k) matching.
-Effective January 3, 2010, we reinstated all 401(k) matching.
+None of our Named Executive Officers contributed to the deferred compensation plan in fiscal 2011.
 Our Named Executive Officers do not receive perquisites.
-Named Executive Officers receive discounts on Fossil products, as do all employees.
+All of our employees, including our Named Executive Officers, receive discounts on Fossil products.